 Baby’s first (or first intentional!) word is an occasion – it’s exciting, it’s a landmark, it’s something to remember.
-His first sentence comes with a different kind of anticipation – the kind that comes when single-word requests for “water!” “ball!” or so many children’s favorite, “more!” start to get old.
+Their first sentence comes with a different kind of anticipation – the kind that comes when single-word requests for “water!” “ball!” or so many children’s favorite, “more!” start to get old.
 Your second-grade teacher would be so proud of how excited you are to have more complex sentences in your home.

-How can I encourage him?
+How can I encourage them?

 - Bjorn Carey.
 “Stanford psychologist shows why talking to kids really matters.”
 Stanford News.
 Stanford University, February 13 2014.
 Web.